This information is part of the Colgate University catalog, 20232-24.

 This topical major is offered with the cooperation of the geology department through the Division of Natural Sciences and Mathematics.
 This program is particularly applicable for students who wish to take courses in both biology and geology.
-For further information, contact Professors Fuller or McHugh.
+For further information, contact Professors Frauendorf or McHugh.
 Program requirements are described under Natural Sciences Topical Major in Marine - Freshwater Science.

 Mathematical Systems Biology Minor